pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 Using AppDaemon, it is possible to subscribe to specific events as well as fire off events.

-In addition to the Home Assistant supplied events, AppDaemon adds 2 more events.
-These are internal to AppDaemon and are not visible on the Home Assistant bus:
+In addition to the Open Peer Power supplied events, AppDaemon adds 2 more events.
+These are internal to AppDaemon and are not visible on the Open Peer Power bus:

 - `appd_started` - fired once when AppDaemon is first started and after Apps are initialized
-- `ha_started` - fired every time AppDaemon detects a Home Assistant restart
+- `ha_started` - fired every time AppDaemon detects a Open Peer Power restart

 ### About Event Callbacks